ibm-bluemix-push-notifications/bms-push-sms-sample/README.md

 * Do a "cf push" in the sample's root folder

 ## Configure Push Service with the sample
 * Open the Push Notification service instance or use the REST API of Push and add the HTTP configuration to point to the bluemix app you uploaded in the previous step.
-For example the end point will be "http://bms-push-sms-sample.bluemix.net"
+For example the end point will be "http://bms-push-sms-sample.bluemix.net/send".
+The "/send" is the path on which the node application is configured for POST.
 * Also create a tag in Push names "CarLoan".
-* Now open the sample UI of the node application and input the mobile number and a unique name for the mobile number and hit "Register" button
+* Now open the URL of the node application and input the mobile number and a unique name for the mobile number and hit "Register" button.
+The unique name is used as a deviceId for the registering.
 * Now send the message using the Push Notification service dashboard or the Push Notification Service REST API targetting the device, platform or tag name.
 * You will see an sms on your mobile.